Skip to main content

 When you exit the DApp, the Docker containers should stop be and be cleaned up automatically.

-Run the DApp connected to the devnet
+Run the DApp connected to the Testnet

-When you are ready to try out your DApp on the Midnight devnet, be sure you have not left it running and that your standalone Docker configuration has exited.
+When you are ready to try out your DApp on the Midnight Testnet, be sure you have not left it running and that your standalone Docker configuration has exited.
 Then, start your proof server again.
 When it is ready, start the DApp with this command:

-yarn devnet-remote
+yarn testnet-remote

 This time, you will need real tDUST, so either create a new wallet and transfer some tDUST to it from your Midnight Lace wallet, or look back at the logs from your experiments with the counter DApp in part 2 to find the seed for your headless wallet: